RohitRanjanPandey/SpringBootFeignClient/README.md

 You can check out this code, build it and run both microservices to test.

 In this sample code,
--> there are two microservices named **Order service** and **product service ** -> Order service has exposed endpoints to get all orders and a particular order by id -> Order service talks to Product service using Feign Client to fetch all the products associated with the order and return them in response
+* there are two microservices named **Order service** and **Product Service**
+* Order service has exposed endpoints to get all orders and a particular order by id
+* Order service talks to Product service using Feign Client to fetch all the products associated with the order and return them in response
--> Order service talks to Product service using Feign Client to fetch the products for a particular id
+* Order service talks to Product service using Feign Client to fetch the products for a particular id

 **Note:- This is just a sample code to depict the Feign Client integrations and returns the cached response from API endpoints.
-No Database is used in this sample. **
+No Database is used in this sample.**